-The Swedish-based company Mionix has released a new line of professional high-end gaming mouse pads developed using their own Surface Quality Analyser Tool.
-Using the tool, Mionix has come up with a formula to determine a rating for data loss between the surface and a mouse sensor.
-Mousepads with a rating of 8 or higher out of 10 will provide no loss of tracking and shouldn't negatively affect gaming performance.
-The Sargas line –320, 400 & 900 – all rate an 8 using the tool, but does that translate into a must-have mousepad for gamers?
+The Swedish-based company Mionix has released a new line of professional high-end gaming mouse pads developed using their Surface Quality Analyser Tool.
+Using the tool, Mionix has a formula to determine a rating for data loss between the surface and a mouse sensor.
+Mousepads with a rating of 8 or higher out of 10 will provide no tracking loss and shouldn't negatively affect gaming performance.
+The Sargas line –320, 400 & 900 – all rate an 8 using the tool but does that translate into a must-have mousepad for gamers?

-Hoping to define the new standard of uncoated mousepads, the Sargas 400 – consisting of a 400mm x 260mm surface – is the middle child of the new Sargas line.
+Hoping to define the new standard of uncoated mousepads, the Sargas 400, consisting of a 400mm x 260mm surface, is the new Sargas line's middle child.
 With only a 2mm thickness and natural rubber backside, this mousepad stays low to the surface without sliding across the desktop.
 Honestly, this thing will not move…ever!

-Have you ever had your mouse cursor skip occasionally across the screen?
+Have you ever had your mouse cursor occasionally skip across the screen?
 Isn't that one of the most annoying things in the world?
 Using a high-quality mousepad will make all the difference.
-When first using the Sargas 400, I was surprised at the slightly higher amount of friction when sliding the mouse across the surface.
-Will it take some time to get used it?
+When first using the Sargas 400, I was surprised at the slightly higher friction when sliding the mouse across the surface.
+Will it take some time to get used to it?
 Probably, depending on your previous mousepad, but in the end, you will be happy that you made the switch.
-The added friction gives you better control when constantly moving the mouse.
+The added friction gives you better control when continually moving the mouse.

-The surface has a very smooth soft feel – except around the edges that feel frayed and irritable.
-I tend to place my wrist across the very edge of the mousepad so after prolonged gaming sessions my wrist did became irritated.
-This may or not be a factor depending on how you position use your mouse.
-Over time, however, the edges become smoother to the touch, and eventually you won't even notice them.
+The surface has a very smooth, soft feel – except around the edges that feel frayed and irritable.
+I tend to place my wrist across the very edge of the mousepad, so after prolonged gaming sessions, my wrist did become irritated.
+This may or not be a factor depending on how you position your mouse.
+Over time, however, the edges become smooth to the touch, and eventually, you won't even notice them.